Summary

 Treating delirium

-The doctors and palliative care team looking after your relative will look for causes of delirium and try to treat them so that the delirium is reduced.
-Changes in the person’s thinking and behaviour when they have delirium are not usually permanent.
+The doctors and palliative care team looking after you check for causes of delirium and try to treat them so that the delirium is reduced.
+Changes in thinking and behaviour caused by delirium are not usually permanent.
 However, patients in a palliative care setting may be very ill and close to the end of life.
 In this situation the thinking, memory and behaviour problems associated with delirium may not be resolved completely.

 Suggestions for helping someone with delirium include: